 Using Katy’s evaluation of Hampshire’s transformational programme as the starting point for the discussion, the group explore what it means to think and practise innovatively, how Hampshire introduced and supported innovation across an entire system and how much innovation is possible within the confines of the current coronavirus epidemic restrictions.

 Listen to the podcast here or find it on spotify, itunes or wherever you listen to your podcasts.
+Alternatively you can read the transcript.

 NB Did you know podcasts count towards your CPD for Social Work England registration?